bkper/clasp-types/README.md

 - Deployment automation
 - Dist-tag for mapping script versions

-The down side is that it requires one aditional aditional types configuration step, so, clasp-types automatically add instructions on package README for scoped packages to setup the ```typeRoots``` and non scoped packages to setup the ```types```, like the following example:
+The down side is that it requires one aditional aditional types configuration step, so, clasp-types automatically generate a package ready to publish, with instructions on README for scoped packages to setup the ```typeRoots``` and non scoped packages to setup the ```types```.
+Here is an example one with scoped package:

 https://www.npmjs.com/package/@bkper/bkper-app-types